digidem/mapeo-sqlite-indexer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/digidem/mapeo-sqlite-indexer/badge.svg)](https://coveralls.io/github/digidem/mapeo-sqlite-indexer)
 [![Npm package version](https://img.shields.io/npm/v/@mapeo/sqlite-indexer)](https://npmjs.com/package/@mapeo/sqlite-indexer)

-**⚠️ This is an Alpha release and the API might change.
-Do not use in production. ⚠️**

 Index Mapeo data in a [SQLite](https://sqlite.org/) database.

 Mapeo data is stored in multiple append-only logs (we use [Hypercore](https://github.com/hypercore-protocol/hypercore-next)).
 The data is structured as a Directed Acylclic Graph (DAG) for each document `id`: each edit of a particular document is stored as a new document that points to its "parent".
 This can result in "forks": the same parent can be edited in two different instances of Mapeo, resulting in two versions of the same document.